 Using the queries and analysis algorithms based on IndexedHBase, users can compose analysis workflows for various research projects.
 In this section, we demonstrate the composition and execution of workflows by reproducing the end-to-end analysis presented in a published research project [44] using the dataset of Truthy.
 The project investigated how social media shapes the networked public sphere and facilitates communication between communities with different political orientations.
 More than 250,000 politically relevant tweets were extracted from the Truthy dataset during the six weeks leading up to the 2010 U.S. congressional midterm elections.
 Then the characteristics of the retweet network and mention network generated from these tweets were examined.
 The results showed that the retweet network exhibited a highly modular structure, segregating users into two homogenous communities corresponding to the political left and right.
 In contrast, the mention network did not exhibit such political segregation.

 We will first try to reproduce the analysis and results in [44] on Cloud DIKW using the same dataset from 2010, after which we extend the same analysis process to another dataset collected during the six weeks before the 2012 U.S. presidential election to verify if a similar pattern in the social communication networks can be observed.
-Our explanation in this section focuses on analysis of the retweet network, and implementations for the mention network are similar.
+Our explanation in this section focuses on analysis of the retweet network, though implementations for the mention network are similar.

 3.3.1 Analysis Workflow for Political Polarization Investigation